Information about measles in Utah

-Do you need to get a booster shot because measles is spreading in other states?
+Do you need to get a booster shot because measles is in Utah?

 Not if you are up-to-date with your measles vaccinations.
 Most people born after 1957 need 2 doses of the MMR vaccine to be fully protected against measles.